Rush is out at a charity event, but he will be back on Monday.

 So thank you for having me.

-I got a call the other night that he was having a teleconference uh town hall meeting, and so you get to ask a question and then wait on the queue, and then he answers your question, but he cuts off any ability to interact with him.
+And so you get to ask a question and then wait on the queue, and then he answers your question, but he cuts off any ability to interact with him.

-People are saving money with Obamacare and it's reducing the deficit, and we pay less taxes in New York than they pay in the rest of the world.
+And we pay less taxes in New York than they pay in the rest of the world.

 And you couldn't say anything.

-So it was not a meeting, it was him dictating.
+So it was not a meeting.

 Exactly.

-I know several attorneys who would take that case but most of them tell me that we don't have standing.
+I know several attorneys who would take that case, but most of them tell me that we don't have standing.

-I've paid thousands of dollars of fees uh to the US government to emigrate uh to this country and uh they're waiving them for all kinds of other people so I think I do have standing.
+I've paid thousands of dollars of fees to the U.S. government to emigrate to this country, and they're waiving them for all kinds of other people.

-And the minute you have that, the minute you have uh basically the king deciding which laws apply to who, then I think we do have standing.
+And the minute you have that, the minute you have basically the king deciding which laws apply to who, then I think we do have standing.

 But I am in favor of citizens.